buntec/nix-config/README.md

 4. Follow the steps for a fresh macOS install.

-## Bootstrapping a NixOS VM using VMware Fusion
+## Bootstrapping a NixOS VM inside macOS using VMware Fusion

 (Inspired by https://github.com/mitchellh/nixos-config)